Maang Bharo Sajana: Plot

-Chandru, a college student, is the son of Ram and Sita.
-Chandru is in a relationship with Geeta Sinha, the daughter of Doctor Sinha and they want to marry.
-One day, Dr. Sinha finds Geeta and Chandru on the road while Chandru's car has a puncture and they are asking for a lift.
-On recognizing Chandru he forbids Geeta from seeing him any further and after bringing Geeta home forbids her to leave home.
+Chandu, a college student, is the son of Ram and Sita.
+Chandu is in a relationship with Geeta Sinha, the daughter of Doctor Sinha, and they want to marry.
+One day, Dr. Sinha finds Geeta and Chandu on the road while Chandu's car is punctured, and they are asking for a lift.
+On recognizing Chandu, he forbids Geeta from seeing him any further and, after bringing Geeta home, forbids her to leave home.
 Then he calls Ram (who is known to him) and tells him of the developments.
-He warns Ram to also forbid Chandru from seeing Geeta and not plan to marry her or he will suffer consequences.
-Ram feels insulted and when Chandru returns home, tells him that although Dr. Sinha has rejected his marriage proposal, Ram is with him and if Chandru manages to get Geeta of her free will into his home, he will arrange their marriage.
-Chandru manages to reach Geeta's bedroom and they elope to Chandru's home.
-When Doctor Sinha learns that Geeta has eloped, he goes to Ram's house, where the wedding is taking place, and insults Chandru, calling him a “bastard” and the like.
+He warns Ram to also forbid Chandu from seeing Geeta and not plan to marry her, or he will suffer consequences.
+Ram feels insulted, and when Chandu returns home, he tells him that although Dr. Sinha has rejected his marriage proposal, Ram is with him.
+If Chandu manages to get Geeta of her free will into his home, he will arrange their marriage.
+Chandu manages to reach Geeta's bedroom, and they elope to Chandu's home.
+When Doctor Sinha learns that Geeta has eloped, he goes to Ram's house, where the wedding takes place, and insults Chandu, calling him a “bastard” and the like.
 Following this, Ram confesses to an event long ago, when he went to a construction site in UP near Benaras.
-He decided to visit a friend in Benaras who took him to a kotha where he had met Radha, a prostitute whom he rescued from her first client.
-Ram brought Radha to his construction site and they became close following the incident.
+He decided to visit a friend in Benaras who took him to a kotha where he met Radha, a prostitute whom he rescued from her first client.
+Ram brought Radha to his construction site, and they became close following the incident.
 After they fell in love, the river Ganges flooded and separated them.
-Ram thought Radha died and when he came home, his father had had a heart attack.
+Ram thought Radha died, and when he came home, his father had a heart attack.
 Since his father was dying, his father asked him to marry Sita.
-Ram Kumar married Sita and was happy for 4–5 years and they had a son, Shaam.
-One day when he went to the railway station to pick up his mother-in-law, he saw Radha on the platform.
-He was happy that Radha was alive and took her to his guest house, telling her that for them to get married, he needs some time to talk to his family.
-Ram lacked the courage to tell Sita about Radha, so he hid the relationship from her, and continued the affair.
+Ram Kumar married Sita and was happy for 4–5 years, and they had a son, Shaam.
+One day, when he went to the railway station to pick up his mother-in-law, he saw Radha on the platform.
+He was happy that Radha was alive and took her to his guest house, telling her that for them to get married, he needed some time to talk to his family.
+Ram lacked the courage to tell Sita about Radha, so he hid the relationship from her and continued the affair.